EduardSilantiev/Speed-up-ASP.NET-Core-WEB-API-app-Part1/README.md

 # Speed-up-ASP.NET-Core-WEB-API-app-Part1
-Speed up ASP.NET Core WEB API application.
-Part 1.
+Creating a test RESTful WEB API application.

 The article is divided into two parts: